 Business leader who brings strategic thinking, creative insight and operational rigor to establish enduring impact to organizations and the balance sheet.
 Entrepreneur by default, with 20+ years of experience working across Fortune 100 and 500 companies, strategy consultancies, and design firms—commanding a depth of capability and leadership adaptable to global markets, scale, and demands of the C-Suite.

-Karen Jordan currently serves as the Chief Financial Officer at CFO Systems, LLC.
+Karen Jordan currently serves as the CFO of CFO Systems LLC.
 She is a a performance-focused finance professional, offering extensive experience and broad set of skills in cash flow analysis, variance analysis, cost tracking, financial model development, reporting, and budgeting.
 Known for solid analytical skills and keen eye for detail, I thrive at formulating wealth accumulation and preservation plans, and strategically allocating resources using in-depth industry knowledge.
 I am decisive and growth-focused with unparalleled work ethic and innate ability to lead and motivate multiple teams and personnel toward peak performance.
 Prior engagements include Chief Financial Officer of The San Diego Blood Bank, SVP of Finance & Operations at WomenCare Global International, and senior financial roles in the San Diego area and Dublin, Ireland.
-A licensed CPA, she received her undergraduate degree from the Dublin Institute of Technology.